null

 An ANSI Class 2 SRL has two key criteria.

 First, a Class 2 SRL anchors at, above, or up to 5 feet below a dorsal D-ring tie-off.
-This
+This differs from a Class 1 SRL which anchors at or above a dorsal D-ring only.

 Second, a Class 2 SRL has a retractable lifeline tested and rated for use within leading edge environments.
 By contrast, a Class 1 SRL’s lifeline is not rated for such use.
 Why the leading-edge requirement?
 ANSI concluded that a user tying off below D-ring has a high likelihood of his or her potential fall seeing an edge hazard.